QuantLet/onchain-insights/8. Early-Warning Model/README.md

 pip install -r requirements.txt
 ```

-- The first shell script runs full 5-fold cross-validation for all models (automatically updates the preprocessed datasets):
+- The first shell script runs full 5-fold cross-validation for all models and automatically updates the preprocessed datasets:

 ```bash
 bash compare_model_cv.sh
 ```

-- You can update the full retraining shell script with the best performing model in CV, the full retraining script then does last training + full suite of plots including shap explanations:
+- You can update the full retraining shell script with the best performing model in CV.
+The full retraining script then does last training plus the full suite of plots, including SHAP explanations:

 ```bash
 bash full_retraining.sh